TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

   image_path: this is the small image in the previews
 ---

 Choosing where to stay in Bali is hard.
-Choosing where to stay when you want to take really cool pics is harder…never fear, Tiffany is here!
-After much research, many emails, and double booking myself on more than 1 occasion; I have put together a list of the most Instagrammable places to stay in Bali!
+Choosing where to stay when you want to take really cool pics is harder…never fear, Tiffany is here\!
+After much research, many emails, and double booking myself on more than 1 occasion; I have put together a list of the most Instagrammable places to stay in Bali\!

 \*\*All images taken by @eyesofanomad and edited by me unless otherwise stated